AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 })
 ```

-That's pretty much how built in events work and they can be very powerful.
+That's pretty much how built-in events work and they can be very powerful.
 We can take it to the next level with custom events...

 ## Custom Events in the Browser

-Javascript being a backend and frontend language gives it the unique position of having two different APIs for most features, a browser API built for DOM interactions on a web page and the nodeJS API built for processes outside of the browser (building servers, scripts, web scraping).
+Javascript being a backend and frontend language gives it the unique position of having two different APIs for most features, a browser API built for DOM interactions on a web page, and the nodeJS API built for processes outside of the browser (building servers, scripts, web scraping).

-In the browser there are two ways to build custom events and it really just depends whether you wanted to include any additional information to the event object.
+In the browser, there are two ways to build custom events and it really just depends whether you wanted to include any additional information to the event object.

 ### The Simple Way